jazzband/django-dbbackup/docs/index.rst

 -------------

-As we want to ensure a lot of platforms will be able to save data before upgrading, Django-DBBackup supports PyPy, Python 2.7, 3.2 to 3.5 and Django greater than 1.6.
+As we want to ensure a lot of platforms will be able to save data before upgrading, Django-DBBackup supports PyPy, 3.2 to 3.5 and Django greater than 2.2

 Other Resources
 ===============